AaryanPanigrahi/Oriented-FAST-Corner-Detector-ISP/README.md

-# FAST Corner Detection Image Signal Processor (ISP)
+# FAST Corner Detection ISP

 A hardware image signal processor that denoises an image with a 2D Gaussian filter and then runs a FAST corner detector to produce a corner feature map suitable for real-time computer vision pipelines.